 The Ultimate Guide to The Yacht Week Greece

 I can hardly believe it is already time to start thinking about the Yacht Week Summer 2019 but it is time to start planning!

-Last summer after first doing Croatia Yacht Week, I was crazy enough to go back for round II, this time in Greece.
+Last summer after first doing Croatia Yacht Week, I was crazy enough to go back for round II, this time for the Yacht Week Greece.
 They consider it to be mid pace (compared to Croatia’s fact pace) and “fit for the sun seekers” (compared to Croatia’s “for the all-nighters”).
 It offers a lot of day parties, beautiful sunsets in jaw-dropping locations, and the world famous Nikki Beach party!

 Last year I wrote the post Everything You Need To Know About The Yacht Week giving an overview of how The Yacht Week works.
 To my surprise, I had a handful of friends go to the Croatia one this summer and they still had a lot of questions - ones specific to that exact route.
-So I am going to go into detail about the exact itinerary I had this year at The Yacht Week Greece.
+So I am going to go into detail about the exact itinerary I had this year at Greece Yacht Week.
 If you haven’t already, make sure you read Everything You Need To Know About The Yacht Week as it has important information you will need to know.

 Note: routes will vary due to a variety of factors, both in destinations and in order of destination.
 The info below is just an example, showing the details of our specific week (summer of 2017, week 28).